lucaZardini/license-plate-recognition/README.md

     ```

 5. For **validation**:
-   * We provided a small set of images and labels for convenience.
-They can be found in `validation/dataset`.
-If you want to use your own images and labels, replace the current ones by making sure to keep the same folder structure.

-     (*WARNING: paths are relative to the project root*)
+   * Create a `dataset` folder in the folder `validation`.
+Create two folders `images` and `labels`, and inside of both of them create a `test` folder.
+In `images/test` put your images, in `labels/test` put your labels.
+This is the usual YOLOv5 dataset structure.

    * The results of validation will be stored in `validation/results`.
 If you want, you can specify a custom path with `--destination YOUR_DESTINATION_FOLDER`.